jspickard/MSSE695-2022FAL8W2/README.md

 # example at end of config.php
 'check_data_directory_permissions' => false,
 ```

-4. Had trouble on and off with setting data and datadb volumes elsewhere.
-Not entirely sure what fixed it, but it may have been a permissions issue.
-Changed both volume locations via "chmod 770 -R" and that seemed to fix it.

 ## References
 1. Open Source Tech Training.
 (2021, July 27).
 Nextcloud in Docker! opensourcetechtrn.blogspot.com. https://opensourcetechtrn.blogspot.com/2021/07/nextcloud-in-docker.html